 ACRL's Framework recognizes the increasing responsibilities that students, faculty and librarians have in fostering information literacy in this era of dynamic information growth.
 "Metaliteracy" expands the scope of information literacy by acknowledging that in the growing digital environment, information is not only acquired, but produced and shared in collaborative online communities.
 Effective participation in this environment requires knowledge and skills that build on those traditionally associated with information literacy (Mackey & Jacobsen, 2011).

-The New England Association of Schools and Colleges' (NEASC) Standards for Accreditation include information literacy as an expected outcome of higher education, which includes access to information resources, learning spaces and professional librarian support (see Standard Four: Academic Program, Standard Six: Teaching Learning and Scholarship and Standard Seven: Institutional Resources).
+The New England Commission on Higher Educations' (NECHE) Standards for Accreditation include information literacy as an expected outcome of higher education, which includes access to information resources, learning spaces and professional librarian support (see Standard Four: Academic Program, Standard Six: Teaching Learning and Scholarship and Standard Seven: Institutional Resources).
 Academic programs identify specific Information literacy goals for their disciplines, with assistance from librarians as needed.
 UNE Librarians recommend the following general competencies be acquired by all students:

 Undergraduate students will be able to: